wp-plugins/constant-contact-api/readme.txt

 <h4>Plugin features:</h4>
 * Add signup checkbox and list selection to your register page and update profile page
-* Add / edit / delete contact lists without visiting constantcontact.com
+* Add / edit contact lists without visiting constantcontact.com
 * Includes a powerful form designer
 * Built-in Google Analytics visualization
 * View your events registration details and get updated with a dashboard widget
 * Show contact list selection on register page with ability to exclude certain lists
 * Automatically subscribe your user to one or more contact lists on the register page
 * Customize the register page signup box (and list selection) title and description
-* Add / edit / delete users from your constant contact account
+* Add / edit users from your constant contact account
 * Add a signup widget to your sidebar or anywhere in your template

 <h4>Plugin Support</h4>